 Tax credits, on the other hand, work a bit differently.
 Instead of subtracting a tax credit from your taxable income, you subtract it directly from your tax liability.
 Tax credits are either refundable (you may get a refund from the credit) or nonrefundable (you can use the credit to reduce your tax bill to zero but may not get refunded any extra credit money past that).

 Generally, you’ll owe less tax for every deduction and credit you qualify for.
 And if your annual income is low enough, you might not have to pay federal income tax at all.
 That was the case for 43% of Americans in 2017, according to the Tax Policy Center.
 The percentage is expected to increase to nearly 46% under the Tax Cuts and Jobs Act of 2017.

 But keep in mind that even if you don’t pay much in federal income tax, that hardly means you pay no tax at all.
 Depending on where you live and how much you earn, you may pay state income tax, sales tax and state (as well as federal) gas taxes.
 And if you own your home, you’ll likely pay property taxes.

 The federal income taxes paid by average folks like you and your friends are Uncle Sam’s main source of funding.
 Individual income taxes accounted for $1.7 trillion of the total $3.3 trillion the federal government collected in revenue during 2018, according to the Congressional Budget Office.

 So where is all that money going?

-Of the U.S. government’s total revenue in 2017, the lion’s share ($2.5 trillion) helped pay for mandatory spending — mostly benefit programs such as Social Security, Medicare and Medicaid; the earned income tax credit; unemployment compensation; veterans benefits and other programs.
-Many of these public-service programs, which have eligibility rules and benefit formulas established by law, are designed to help Americans who most need financial assistance, such as senior citizens, disabled people, low-income families and veterans.
+Of spending in 2018, the lion’s share ($2.5 trillion) helped pay for mandatory spending — mostly benefit programs such as Social Security, Medicare and Medicaid; the earned income tax credit; unemployment compensation; veterans benefits and other programs.
+Many of these public-service programs, which have eligibility rules and benefit formulas established by law, are designed to help Americans who most need financial assistance, like senior citizens, disabled people, low-income families and veterans.